KosinskiLab/pyTME/doc/quickstart/contribution.rst

 2. **Docstrings**: All functions, classes, and methods should have numpydoc-compliant docstrings.
 This ensures that our documentation remains consistent and readable.
 See the `numpydoc guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for reference.

-3. **Minimize Line Count**: While it's important to write clear code, also aim for brevity.
-Don't use five lines of code when one will do.
-But remember, clarity should not be sacrificed for brevity.

-4. **Testing**: Write tests for any new features or bug fixes.
+3. **Testing**: Write tests for any new features or bug fixes.
 Ensure that all tests pass before submitting a pull request.

 Feedback and Review